 Mr. Olson has served on the Board since 2004, including as lead independent director since 2011.
 From 1986 to 2011, Mr. Olson served as chief executive officer of Parts Depot Inc., a wholesale automotive replacement parts and supplies business in Virginia.
 From 1980 to 1985, Mr. Olson served as the president of Brake Systems, Inc., and from 1973 to 1980, Mr. Olson served in various positions at Bendix Corporation, an automotive safety brake and control systems company, including as general manager of the Fram/Autolite division, general manager of the Bendix automotive aftermarket division and corporate staff consultant.
 From 1968 to 1973, Mr. Olson served as a management consultant and project leader with Booz, Allen & Hamilton, a management and technology consultant firm.
 Mr. Olson's business career started with Honeywell, Inc. in Minneapolis, Minnesota.
-Mr. Olson also served as a board member (9 years) and chairman of the board of the largest automotive aftermarket trade association, and was a guest lecturer at the Darden School of Business (University of Virginia).
+Mr. Olson also served on the board of directors for several privately owned retail and technology companies.
+He served as a board member (9 years) and chairman of the board of the largest automotive aftermarket trade association, and was a guest lecturer at the Darden School of Business (University of Virginia).
 Mr. Olson earned a bachelor of arts degree from the University of Minnesota.